Qubits01/psvpack/README.md

 `COMMAND` can be one of the following:
 * `s` - Search through TSV files for a title name, content ID, or title ID
 * `a` - Create a zip archive of the given Title ID with all available DLCs as well as the latest cumulative Update.
+* `b` - Process a batch file containing Title IDs to download

 ## Searching for Games